 This book investigates why Chile suddenly confronted a violent social revolt in October 2019, after almost thirty years of political stability, during which time the country was broadly regarded as Latin America’s most successful nation.

-At a time when much analysis of the October uprising tends to be superficial or polarized on ideological grounds, this book provides a much needed sociological and institutional analysis of the crisis.
-It will be an important read for scholars of Latin American politics and development, as well as those with a broader interest in state legitimacy, social movements, and political contestation against neoliberalism.
+At a time when much analysis of the October uprising tends to be superficial or polarised on ideological grounds, this book provides a much-needed sociological and institutional analysis of the crisis.
+It will be an important read for scholars of Latin American politics and development, as well as those with a broader interest in state legitimacy, social movements and political contestation against neoliberalism.

 Table of Contents

 The October revolt in Chile: introduction; 1 Discontent in modernisation: the Chilean case; 2 The October rebellion: exploring its historical roots; 3 The rebellion of a disillusioned generation; 4 Social policies, uncertainty and social unrest in Chile; 5 The socio-political dynamic of the constituent process; Beyond the revolt: the Chile that is coming

 Carlos Peña is Rector of the Universidad Diego Portales and Professor of Law at the Universidad de Chile.

 Patricio Silva is Professor of Modern Latin American History at Leiden University, The Netherlands.